ShovalShabi/smartBUS_Microservices/README.md

 ### Step 2: Build and Run the Docker Containers

-To run the services via Docker, use the `compose.yaml` file provided in the root directory.
+To run the services via Docker, use the `compose-*.yaml` files that provided in the root directory.

 1. Navigate to the project root directory:
    ```bash